istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 icon: helm
 ---

-Follow these instructions to install and configure an Istio mesh for in-depth evaluation or production use.
+Follow this guide to install and configure an Istio mesh for in-depth evaluation or production use.

 This installation guide uses [Helm](https://github.com/helm/helm) charts that provide rich customization of the Istio control plane and of the sidecars for the Istio data plane.